top of page

 â–ª Latin America & the Caribbean: Anguilla (UK),

-Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Peru, Puerto Rico (US), Saint Lucia, St. Martin (Netherlands), Suriname, Trinidad & Tobago, Turks & Caicos (UK), Venezuela
+Argentina, Aruba (Netherlands), Barbados, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico (US), Saint Lucia, St. Martin (Netherlands), Suriname, Trinidad & Tobago, Turks & Caicos (UK), Uruguay, Venezuela

 â–ª Antarctica: various outpost locations